 Skills/Knowledge/Experience: Bachelor’s degree in Behavioral Sciences, Human Services or related field with 2 years (3,000 hours) of supervised clinical experience, Experience in a substance abuse/mental health setting highly desirable.
 Skilled at interacting with culturally diverse clientele and at-risk populations.
 Ability to explore new ways of drawing upon social services to meet the needs of clients.
 Ability to communicate clearly and concisely, orally and in writing; ability to assess client needs and take appropriate action steps.
 Second language (Spanish) useful, but not required.
 Exercise professional ethics, and sensitivity to cultural diversity issues.
 Must be able to handle responsibility, work independently, and maintain good working relationships with clients, coworkers and other social service/human service agencies to facilitate services.
 Ability to prepare and maintain statistical records and prepare related reports.

-- Performs phlebotomy procedures in a courteous and professional manner as ordered by the providers.
+Traveling Phlebotomist – Travel to our centers to perform phlebotomy procedures in a courteous and professional manner as ordered by the providers.

 - Performs phlebotomies under strict infection control protocol and procedures (e.g. wears lab coat and gloves following OSHA requirements, hand hygiene, etc.)

 - Performs and ensures the proper coding and labeling of all laboratory specimens.

 - Processes lab specimens sent to reference labs.

 - Performs assigned lab tests as stated in procedures which includes the following In House labs: Hemoglobin, Urine Dip, Urine HcG, Strep A, Rapid HIV, Glucometer, Hemoglobin A1C.
 Enters all results into the EMR system.

 - Performs quarterly proficiency testing; maintains proper documentation, processing and reporting of testing.